 How to Put an End to FOMO

-The good news is you can take steps to put an end to fashion FOMO from taking over your finances.
+The good news is you can take steps to put an end to ethical luxury fashion FOMO from taking over your finances.

 Set a Budget

 Know your limits.
 Shopping only becomes an issue when you overextend your budget.
 Try to budget just one percent of your household income on your family’s clothes.

 Treat Your Credit Cards Like an Installment Loan

 Credit cards make it easy to spend money you don’t have.
 To keep your spending in check, try to reframe your relationship with the plastic in your wallet.
 Treat it like an installment loan.

 The online installment loan experts at MoneyKey suggest only borrowing money in unexpected emergencies when there are no other options.
 Only reach for your credit cards when you need to replace outgrown clothes or damaged shoes.
 Otherwise learn to make do with what you have.